testcontainers/testcontainers-go/docs/features/docker_compose.md

 #### Compose Up options

+- `Recreate`: recreate the containers.
+- `RecreateDependencies`: recreate dependent containers.
-- `RemoveOrphans`: remove orphaned containers after the stack is stopped.
+- `RemoveOrphans`: remove orphaned containers when the stack is upped.
 - `Wait`: will wait until the containers reached the running|healthy state.

 #### Compose Down options